-1. Select an empty location and press the Select soft key.

-Enter the address and press the OK soft key or the okey.
+- 1. Select an empty location and press the Select soft key or the or key. - 2.
+Enter the address and press the OK soft key or the key.

-Note: For further details about how to enter characters, see "Using ABC mode" on page 51.
+Note: For further details about how to enter characters, see "Using ABC Mode" on page 51.

-Enter a name for the favorite item and press the OK soft key or the key.
+Enter a name for the favorite item and press the OK soft key or the ok key.

-After saving favorite items, you can access the following options by selecting a favorite item and pressing the Select soft key or the 2 key:
+After saving a favorite item, you can select the item and access the following options by pressing the Select soft key or the \bigcirc key:

 - Go: takes you to the site.

-- Edit: allows you to edit the address and name.
+- Edit: allows you to edit the address.

 - Delete: allows you to delete the address.